-The main anthropic causes of desertification are, instead, related to socio-economic activities and their impacts: agriculture, zootechny, management of water resources, woodland fires, industry, urbanization, tourism, dumps and extractive activities.
+Soil degradation is related to factors caused by natural or human pressure.
 All these activities produce a competitive use of natural resources (soil, water and vegetation/biodiversity) and their subsequent overexploitation with respect to their actual availability.

-Figure 8.12: Diagram of threats that compromise soil functions.
-Desertification is the final degradation stage16
+Figure 8.16: Diagram of threats that compromise soil functions.
+Desertification is the final degradation stage